Overview

 How it works

-The strength-based approach can work differently, depending on the counselor’s experience and technique.
+An approach to psychotherapy treatment based in positive psychology, the strength-based approach can work differently, depending on the counselor’s experience and technique.
 For example, counselors may use strength-based therapy in conjunction with other treatments,1 such as cognitive-behavioral therapy (CBT) or trauma-informed therapies.
+This type of therapy focuses on the patient's attributes that promote wellness and can work synergistically with other modalities.

 Regardless of approach, mental health professionals using strength-based therapy often include six points to build its framework.
 They may approach them in consecutive order from session to session or out of order according to the client’s needs as the strengths-based therapy progresses.